Routing | Mobile SDK | Urbi Documentation

 Routing

-In order to create a route on the map, you need to create two objects: TrafficRouter to find an optimal route and RouteMapObjectSource to display it on the map.
+To create a route on the map, you need to create two objects: TrafficRouter to find an optimal route and a RouteMapObjectSource data source to display the route on the map.

 To find a route between two points, call the findRoute() method and specify the coordinates of the start and end points as RouteSearchPoint objects.
 You can additionally specify a list of intermediate points of the route and RouteOptions.